Rawanali/SDA_Final_Project/Proposal.md

 The aim of the project is to build a machine learning model to predict and comprehend the previous customers' profiles in order to mitigate future loan default risk.
 We will use a dataset that includes data about credit applicants to develop and train a model that will assist in determining if the applicant’s profile is suitable to enter the lending process; otherwise, it will be rejected.

 #### The value of predicting the loan defaults:
-- To identify the features and behavioural patterns that contribute to future debt repayment problems.
+- To identify the features and behavioral patterns that contribute to future debt repayment problems.
-- Because loans are risky but also a valuable commodity for the business, utilising a machine learning model can assist in identifying high-risk consumers by    predicting the factors impacting payback.
+- Because loans are risky but also a valuable commodity for the business, utilizing a machine learning model can assist in identifying high-risk consumers by    predicting the factors impacting payback.
 As a result, it helps lenders reduce their losses.
 - Predicting high-risk consumers enables businesses to strike a balance between risk and profit.
   Additionally, it contributes to profit growth by boosting client access to loans.